Li Zicheng: Becoming a rebel

 Two years later, Li Zicheng appeared among the forces under the leadership of Gao Yingxiang, nicknamed The Dashing Prince, in northern Henan.
 Some sources credit him with feats of taking Xiuwu County, in Huaiqing prefecture, and killing its magistrate.
 Li Zicheng's own group further swelled after he absorbed another rebels group with 20,000 followers which leader just died, raising his own forces to 30,000s.
 However, as his group grew in number, Li Zicheng became more suspicious of his own men's loyalty, such example was when he accuse one offer them, Gao Jie, for being involved in affair with his wife.
 This accident drove Gao and his followers to surrender to the Ming.
-Later, Li joined a rebel army led by Gao Yingxiang (高迎祥), nicknamed "the Dashing King.”
+Later, Li joined a rebel army led by Gao Yingxiang (高迎祥), nicknamed "the Dashing King."
 He inherited Gao's nickname and command of the rebel army after Gao's death.
 In late 1633 Li Zicheng followed Gao Yingxiang to the south across the Yellow River, but in the next year he went back to Shaanxi until 1635.

-In 1635, Li Zicheng arrived on Lin County together with fellow rebels Gao Yingxiang, Zhang Xianzhong, Cao Cao, and others, where they defeated Deng Bi's army, which had led Sichuan troops and Shizhu Tusi troops to the northern Henan battlefield.
+In 1635, Li Zicheng arrived in Lin County together with fellow rebels Gao Yingxiang, Zhang Xianzhong, Cao Cao, and others, where they defeated Deng Bi's army, which had led Sichuan troops and Shizhu Tusi troops to the northern Henan battlefield.
 In response to this, Ming general Cao Wenzhao led 3,000 men from Ningzhou and encountered the peasant army at Qiutou Town in Zhenning (present-day Zhengning County, Gansu Province).
 His brother, Cao Bianjao, led the assault, scaled the city walls and killed 500 enemies.
 Cao Wenzhao continued his advance pursuing the enemy for 30 miles, with Cao Wenzhao following behind with his infantry.
 As he led his famous Guan Ning cavalry pursuing the retreating rebels, suddenly, as they reached Qiutou town in Zhenning (present day Zhenning Buyei and Miao Autonomous County), tens of thousands of rebel cavalry led by Li Zicheng ambushed and surrounded them.
 Cao Wenzhao was killed in this battle.

 In 1636, Ming's grand preceptor Hong Chengchou pushed away Li and his forces from Shaanxi to Henan.
 After the death of Gao Yingxiang, Li went on defensive, moved back and forth across the east and south Shaanxi mountainous borders fighting against Ming general Sun Chuanting soldiers.